obiba/opal-doc/admin/installation.rst

 Server Software Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Java <https://www.java.com>`_ is the minimum software requirement, other software are for a fully functional system.
 While Java is required by Opal server application, MongoDB, MySQL, R can be installed on another server.
-See also :doc:`../rserver-admin/installation`.
+See also :doc:`rserver`.

 ======== ================= ========================================================== ========================
 Software Suggested version Download link                                              Usage